exercism/v3/languages/javascript/concept-exercises/numbers/.docs/instructions.md

 to let the freelancer bill per month, which can come in handy if there is a certain budget the project manager has to work with.

-Discounts are modelled as fractional numbers followed by a `%` (percentage) between `0.0%` (no discount) and `90.0%` (maximum discount).
+Discounts are modeled as fractional numbers followed by a `%` (percentage) between `0.0%` (no discount) and `90.0%` (maximum discount).

 ## Tasks